 TheatreFIRST productions frame the deeper work of our organization: to rethink traditions of marginalization and, through the initiatives detailed below, expand the scope of theatre so that it can truly be in service of justice.
 We began our new journey boldly and we are proud to share our learnings and how we extended our mission.

 Our first economic justice initiative was to pay an hourly stipend to all auditioning actors as well as provide childcare and eldercare during their in-person auditions.
 “The idea is simple,” says Carl Lumbly, program co-creator: “Value actors for the effort they make to audition.
 Acknowledge that the time an actor takes to prepare an audition is noted and appreciated.”
-Says T1 Casting Director, Stephanie Prentice: “New works often require that actors embrace vulnerability beginning right at the audition process, and we feel strongly that this labor should be compensated.”
+Says T1 Casting Associate, Stephanie Prentice: “New works often require that actors embrace vulnerability beginning right at the audition process, and we feel strongly that this labor should be compensated.”

 The success of Callbucks led to our most ambitious economic shift.
 San Francisco Chronicle’s Lily Janiak breaks it down in a pre-AB5 world: “Enter TheatreFIRST’s new policy of paying everyone the same hourly rate.
 It’s an almost unheard-of move — and one that’s challenging long-held assumptions.”
 Our initiative started a national conversation around financial equity.
 We shared our mission and programming at conventions and fielded numerous calls from across the country to help other theaters begin this process.
 After local company Shotgun Players co-produced with us, they adopted our wage initiative.